Dr Leaf Logo

 If you're ready to dive deeper into this work, I encourage you to listen to the full episode.
 The chapters include everything from the neuroscience of confronting hard truths to practical steps for embracing discomfort without drowning in it.

 And if you find yourself feeling activated by any of these ideas, remember: activation isn't the enemy.
 It's information.
 Your nervous system is telling you something important.
-Listen to it, honor it, and then decide consciously how you want to respond.

 Remember, healing isn't about perfection.
-It's about pattern recognition and the courage to interrupt what isn't working—even when that requires looking in the mirror with unprecedented honesty.
+It's about pattern recognition and the courage to interrupt what isn't working, even when that requires looking in the mirror with unprecedented honesty.